ClaraBausson/milestone_project_2/README.md

 ### Remaining bugs
 * Months are not in correct order
-* Income pie chart interacts in an odd way with the other charts
+* Credit transations are displayed in debit-based charts and vice versa (need to filter out data)
 * Chart size should adapt to screen size
+* Chart colors need to match the website theme

 ## Credits